shalvah/RemindMeOfThisTweet/README.md

 This architecture isn't perfect, and I'm open to criticism and suggestions.
-It's unlikely I'll change anything (because time, work, etc), but I'm interested in hearing your thoughts.
+It's unlikely I'll change things much (because time, work, etc), but I'm interested in hearing your thoughts.

+## Development
+- To run a function locally, use the `npm run invoke` script It calls `serverless invoke local`, so see the [available list of options](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/).
+- Tests are written in Jest, and cover mainly the time parsing features and some end-to-end tests (with the Twitter API mocked to an extent).
+To run tests: `npm run tests`.
+- Linting is present, to help catch errors: `npm run lint`.